Sort on Published Date;

 A 20 h. p. electric motor, to be used in driving the fan now being installed for the ventilation of the mine workings, has been delivered at the main shaft of the Midget Gold Mining Co. on Gold hill.

-The property was recently leased for a long term to Owen Roberts of Cripple Creek.
+graphic for visual presentation of text The property was recently leased for a long term to Owen Roberts of Cripple Creek.

 Internet Source Text Link(s) {Found/Seen/Known]: